 Thanks to the fantastic Orkneyjar website for some of the facts and figures used in this blog.
 Visit the site for yourself to find out more about Orkney’s history, heritage, archaeology and folklore.

-If you're inspired to visit Orkney to see these sites for yourself, search for your ideal accommodation.
+If you're inspired to visit Orkney to see these sites you can use our website to search for your ideal accommodation.

 The Digital Media Orkney project has been part financed by the Scottish Government and the European Community Orkney LEADER 2014-2020 Programme.